hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn03.md

         + YlOrBr: light yellow, orange, dark brown
         + YlOrRd: light yellow, orange, dark red
     + Miscellaneous schemes
-        + afmhot        sequential black-orange-yellow-white blackbody spectrum, commonly used in atomic force microscopy
+        + afmhot: sequential black-orange-yellow-white blackbody spectrum, commonly used in atomic force microscopy
-        + brg           blue-red-green
+        + brg: blue-red-green
-        + bwr           diverging blue-white-red
+        + bwr: diverging blue-white-red
-        + coolwarm      diverging blue-gray-red, meant to avoid issues with 3D shading, color blindness, and ordering of colors [#]_
+        + coolwarm: diverging blue-gray-red, meant to avoid issues with 3D shading, color blindness, and ordering of colors [#]_
-        + CMRmap        "Default colormaps on color images often reproduce to confusing grayscale images.
+        + CMRmap: "Default colormaps on color images often reproduce to confusing grayscale images.
 The proposed colormap maintains an aesthetically pleasing color image that automatically reproduces to a monotonic grayscale with discrete, quantifiable saturation levels." [#]_
-        + cubehelix     Unlike most other color schemes cubehelix was designed by D.A.
+        + cubehelix: Unlike most other color schemes cubehelix was designed by D.A.
 Green to be monotonically increasing in terms of perceived brightness.
 Also, when printed on a blackand white postscript printer, the scheme results in a greyscale with monotonically increasing brightness.
 This color scheme is named cubehelix because the r,g,b values produced can be visualised as a squashed helix around the diagonal in the r,g,b color cube.
-        + gnuplot       gnuplot's traditional pm3d scheme (black-blue-red-yellow)
+        + gnuplot: gnuplot's traditional pm3d scheme (black-blue-red-yellow)
-        + gnuplot2      sequential color printable as gray (black-blue-violet-yellow-white)
+        + gnuplot2: sequential color printable as gray (black-blue-violet-yellow-white)
-        + ocean         green-blue-white
+        + ocean: green-blue-white
-        + rainbow       spectral purple-blue-green-yellow-orange-red colormap with diverging luminance
+        + rainbow: spectral purple-blue-green-yellow-orange-red colormap with diverging luminance
-        + seismic       diverging blue-white-red
+        + seismic: diverging blue-white-red
-        + nipy_spectral black-purple-blue-green-yellow-red-white spectrum, originally from the Neuroimaging in Python project
+        + nipy_spectral: black-purple-blue-green-yellow-red-white spectrum, originally from the Neuroimaging in Python project
-        + terrain       mapmaker's colors, blue-green-yellow-brown-white, originally from IGOR Pro
+        + terrain: mapmaker's colors, blue-green-yellow-brown-white, originally from IGOR Pro

-+ `plt.imshow' method
++ `plt.imshow` method
-    + Signature: `imshow(X, cmap=None, norm=None, aspect=None, interpolation=None, alpha=None, vmin=None, vmax=None, origin=None, extent=None, shape=None, filternorm=1, filterrad=4.0, imlim=None, resample=None, url=None, hold=None, data=None, **kwargs)`
+    + Signature: `plt.imshow(X, cmap=None, norm=None, aspect=None, interpolation=None, alpha=None, vmin=None, vmax=None, origin=None, extent=None, shape=None, filternorm=1, filterrad=4.0, imlim=None, resample=None, url=None, hold=None, data=None, **kwargs)`
     + Doctsring: Display an image on the axes.
     + Parameters
         + `X` (array_like, shape (n, m) or (n, m, 3) or (n, m, 4)): Display the image in `X` to current axes.  `X` may be an array or a PIL image.
 If `X` is an array, it can have the following shapes and types: